MIRACL Trust Application setup

-Azure Active Directory B2C (Azure AD B2C) is a customer identity access management (CIAM) solution that enables you to sign up and sign in your customers into your apps and APIs.
+Azure Active Directory B2C (Azure AD B2C) is a customer identity access management (CIAM) solution that enables you to sign up and sign in your end users into your apps and APIs.

 # MIRACL Trust Application setup

-An application on the MIRACL platform is required for the external Identity Provider in the Azure AD B2C platform.
+An application on the MIRACL Trust platform is required for the external identity provider in the Azure AD B2C platform.
 Learn how to register a new app here.